About Symptoms Types Causes Prevention Diagnosis Treatments Support

 - Work together to modify the work environment

-- Follow a good skin care plan, good moisturiser, hand cleanser. appropriate gloves (avoid powdered latex gloves).
+- Follow a good skin care plan, use a good moisturiser, hand cleanser and appropriate gloves (avoid powdered latex gloves).

-- Early detection and diagnosis of skin problem is crucial.
+- Early detection and diagnosis of skin problems is crucial.

 - Report skin problems to management.